 At ZenBusiness, we have a highly affordable offer that appeals to a wide variety of entrepreneurs.
 For just $99 for the first year ($199 after that), ZenBusiness will serve as your registered agent in Nebraska, providing reliable service at a fair price.
-ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
+ZenBusiness has thousands of positive reviews, we’re a socially conscious company, and we offer solid customer support.
 What’s not to like?

 However, it’s not all about ZenBusiness.
-We also appreciate what several other companies have to offer for Nebraska registered agent service, especially Northwest Registered Agent and Incfile.
+Some of our competitors also have intriguing offers for Nebraska registered agent service, including Northwest Registered Agent and Incfile.
 Is one of them a better fit for your business?
 Or is hiring ZenBusiness the right call?
 Read on to find out!

 What Does Nebraska Law Say About Registered Agents?

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Nebraska requires.

-In Nebraska, we’ll need to take a look at The Nebraska Revised Statutes, which says:
+In Nebraska, we’ll need to take a look at The Nebraska Revised Statutes, which say:

 - Every entity that files with the Secretary of State must appoint a registered agent

-- The agent may be a member of the entity, an individual resident of the state, or a corporation with authority to transact business in the state
+- The agent may be a member of the entity, an individual resident of the state, or a corporation with the authority to transact business in the state

 - An agent must be continuously maintained